GBKS/opendesign.guide/content/1-open-source.md

 ### "It's only for developers"

 While it's true that coding plays a significant role in many open source projects, there's a growing need for a variety of skills.
 Designers, writers, testers, and many other non-coding roles are crucial to the broader success of projects.
-In fact, good design is becoming increasingly recognized as a key factor for adoption and usability.
-Read more about this in [chapter 2](/2-the-designers-role).
+In fact, good design is becoming increasingly recognized as a key factor for adoption and usability [C2](/2-the-designers-role){:class='chapter-link'}.

 ### "It's always free"